mrsyekeen/Azure-Ecommerce-Analysis/README.md

-# Group Project: Azure Ecommerce business Analysis
+# Group Project: Azure Ecommerce Business Analysis

 Welcome to our project!
 We have taken this project to express our knowledge of buisness intelligence on a kaggle UK online business dataset (https://www.kaggle.com/datasets/gabrielramos87/an-online-shop-business)